Benson Taylor: Video games

-Awards and honours
+Awards and honors

-In November 2016, Kate Swann awarded Taylor with an honorary doctorate from the University of Bradford for his services to music and humanitarian causes.
-In November 2021, Taylor was installed as the first Composer in Residence at the University of Huddersfield.
+In November 2016, Kate Swann awarded Taylor with an honorary doctorate from the University of Bradford for his services to music and humanitarian causes, making him the youngest person to date to receive the award.

 Taylor was honoured with a Fellowship of the Royal Society of Arts in 2015.

-He won Best Original Music for his score to Fear Of Water at the 2014 Monaco International Film Festival as judged by film director Roland Joffé.
+He won Best Original Music for his score to Fear of Water at the 2014 Monaco International Film Festival as judged by film director Roland Joffé.